ryanntt/personal-website-source/_posts/2017-07-30-jetstellar.md

 ### Ideas

 One of the mistake I did during this wire framing is not have many more ideas.
 The team move a bit fast for having explored different idea, which cost us time near the end of the project.
 I saw some better idea to solve our problem and adopt it a bit late.
-I should have happened earlier during the process.
+It should have happened earlier during the process.

 ### Team Collaboration

 As we chose to work on different part of user flow on different platforms in this project, our critique to each other other are limited.
 It is challenging to work on my user flow and then give critique to some one else’s flow.
 Working on our own part gives us freedom, which cause inconsistency sometimes among our works.
-We then will need to standardize a few things.
+We then needed to standardise a few things.

 A better division of work is to design the same flow on all platforms.
 The insight of user testing can help us improve everyone’s work.